 Many of Texas’ special purpose districts post their budgets, annual reports and detailed spending information online.
 The Comptroller recognizes special purpose districts demonstrating exemplary local transparency achievements through its Transparency Stars program.
 Visit our Transparency Star page to learn more about the program.

 Even so, deciphering financial reports can be a challenge.
-That’s why we developed our Guide to Understanding Comprehensive Annual Financial Reports (CAFRs) and accompanying videos.
+That’s why we developed our Guide to Understanding Annual Comprehensive Financial Reports (ACFRs).